TonishaSilver/birthday-surprise-helper/README.md

 This app asks a series of multiple-choice questions and tracks answers across different categories.

-At the end, it creates a profile of user prefrences
+At the end, it creates a profile of user preferences

 ---